elo-enterprises/gripe/README.md

 The <a href=https://pypi.org/project/grip/>grip utility</a> provides rendering/serving local markdown files written in github-flavored markdown.

-Gripe extends it, allowing for serving more types of local files, as well as intelligent management for multiple `grip` daemons.
+Gripe extends it, allowing for serving more types of local files, as well as intelligent management for multiple `grip` daemons without thinking about server-port collisions.

 -------------------------------------------------------------------------------